DevOps-Abz/ecs-fargate-terraform/README.md

 - Incorporate Trivy for Vulnerability scanning for containers and filesystems
 - Create separate dev, stage, and prod environments using Terraform workspaces

+### Key Takeaways

+**Unintended Costs from Git Pushes:**
+Making any change to the repo can trigger GitHub Actions if the workflow runs on every push, which may deploy infrastructure unnecessarily.
+Best practice is to limit the workflow to infra-related files only, so you can safely push docs or README updates without triggering deployments.

+on:
+  push:
+    branches: [ main ]
+    paths:
+     - "terraform/**"                      # Trigger deploy for Terraform changes
+      - "docker/**"                        # Trigger deploy for Docker changes
+      - ".github/workflows/deploy.yaml"    # Trigger deploy if workflow itself changes
+      - "!README.md"                       # Ignore README changes
+      - "!images/**"                       # Ignore changes in images folder

+**Handling Terraform State Locks Safely:**
+Never cancel a GitHub Actions workflow during terraform apply.
+Terraform uses a state lock for remote states (e.g., S3), which won’t release automatically.
+If interrupted, terraform destroy will fail until you run terraform force-unlock <LOCK_ID>.
+Always let workflows finish or use a smaller test environment.